microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-01.md

 - Deploy an Azure Red Hat OpenShift cluster with your Red Hat pull secret
   - **NOTE:** Use the flag `--pull-secret @pull-secret.txt` when creating your cluster and replace `@pull-secret.txt` with your pull secret file
-- Access the ARO web console and retrieve a login command
+- Access the ARO Web Console and retrieve a login command
 - Connect to the ARO cluster using the OpenShift CLI
+- Explore the ARO Web Console

 ## Success Criteria